DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-For this project I decided to try to implement some methods in order to solve the Spotify Million Playlist Challenge.

 The challenge was hosted on *AIcrowd* in 2018, and since then there have been more than 1000 submission from many different teams.

 The challenge consists in taking a dataset of 1 Million playlists, with 63 million tracks, of which 2 million unique ones and more than 300K artists, and build a recommender system.